isomerpages/ogp-nyjc/_life-at-nyjc/Student Interest Groups/Nanyang Musicians Club.md

 permalink: /life-at-nyjc/Student-Interest-Groups/Nanyang-Musicians-Club/
 description: ""
 third_nav_title: Student Interest Groups
+variant: tiptap
 ---

-The Nanyang Musicians Club, known affectionately as NYMC, was created in 2012 and is sustained by avid music lovers in the college.
-Members get together to form performing bands, enabling the members to gain greater insights into the inner workings of a live band.
+<p>The Nanyang Musicians Club, known affectionately as NYMC, was founded
+in 2012 and is sustained by avid music lovers in the college.
+Members come together to form performing bands, gaining greater insights into the dynamics and inner workings of a live band.</p>
+<p>NYMC bands have opportunities to perform regularly in school events such

-Performances by NYMC are always well-received by the audience!
-NYMC is a regular at school-related events such as Teacher's Day, National Day, Chinese New Year and the annual Open House.
-Apart from school performances, NYMC also takes part in many ad-hoc performances out of school.
-Some of the previous engagements include 'Concert-Uncaged' to raise funds for the Children Cancer Foundation and 'Tighten the Knots', a service-learning project in collaboration with NYJC Interact Club and 'Project Meliora' to raise funds for pediatric cancer patients.
+as Teacher’s Day, National Day, Chinese New Year and the annual Open House, and are always well received by the audience.&nbsp; Beyond school performances, NYMC also takes part in many ad-hoc performances outside of school.</p>
+<p>Most recently, NYMC was involved in planning the school CarNYval’s musical-esque
+performance alongside Student Council, bringing lively music and dance to the stage, and showcasing the club’s energy both on and behind the scenes.</p>